samjones00/docs/docs/_documentation/web-tool.md

 | Arguments         | cs |
 | Initial directory | $(ProjectDir) |
 |  ||

+Refer to the [web usage output](#usage) above for the arguments or aliases for all other supported languages.

 ## Mix/Match ASP.NET Core projects with `web +`